UMWEDU/umw-admissions-sync/_pages/transfer-applicant-checklist.md

 Suggested filing dates are October 15 for the spring semester, April 1 for the fall semester and March 1 for summer.
 Admissions decisions are sent by letter as they are made.

 Use the checklist below to be sure you’ve got everything covered.

+Please note the the application sites will be down for maintenance from July 24-31.
 <ul>
  	<li>Apply online through <a href="https://apply.commonapp.org/login">The Common Application</a> and the <a href="https://admissions.umw.edu/register/QATransfer">UMW application</a> with all accompanying materials, including your essay and the application fee (or approved waiver), to UMW.</li>
  	<li>Ask your high school to send an official final transcript to UMW, no matter your age or total transfer credits, or submit your final GED results.
 (Home-schooled applicants should provide documentation of their educational experiences, as well.)</li>